Event Date and Time: August 21, 2018 - 8:00am to August 24, 2018 - 5:00pm

 Where: Seattle, WA

 Who: This workshop is designed for practice coaches who work with primary care practices to assist with transformation efforts towards high performing Patient Centered Medical Homes.

 Due to the intensive structure of the training, space is limited to 25 registrants.
 Because space is limited, we ask that everyone first fill-out an Interest Form.
 Once your interest form has been recieved, staff will contact you with additional information and instructions on how to register.

 Fees: Individual Registration is $4,500.
 Group rates are available; contact us for more information.

 The registration fee includes four days of classroom training, a certificate of completion, a curricula binder, daily handout materials, a clinic site visit including transportation, optional follow up support and breakfast, lunch & water/coffee/tea during each day of the training.
 Lodging is not included in the registration fee.

 Payment will only be accepted in the form of a check, and is due within 30 days of submitting the registration form.
 Space in this training program is very limited, and sessions fill up quickly.
 Participants who register after a training is full will be added to a waitlist, and will be notified and have first priority when future sessions are scheduled.
-Completing the registration request/interest form holds your spot for 30 days, or until payment is received.
-After 30 days, if payment is not received, your spot will be released to other participants unless prior arrangements have been made.
+Completing the interest form does not hold your spot.
+Once you submit the interest form, we will contact you and provide the link to the registration and skills assessment survey.
+Completing the registration and skills assessment survey holds your spot for 30 days, or until payment is received.
+After 30 days of sent email invoice, if payment is not received, your spot will be released to other participants unless prior arrangements have been made.

 In order to cancel or reschedule, email PCPCIinfo@healthinsight.org